The GDPR and the California CCPA: How Do They Compare?

 These regulations come at a time when the tech giants’ grip on the online identities of many of us is increasing at an unstoppable pace.
 Think way beyond tracking your likes and dislikes to marketing to you, to building psychological profiles that predict your mood and the myriad revenue opportunities this provides.
 Regulations cannot keep pace with digital developments, so to be effective they need to be far reaching and broad in scope.
 The GDPR is just this, it has long arms.

-Both the new regulations have provisions to “update”.
+Both the regulations have provisions to “update”.
 The European Data Protection Board and the European Commission can adopt guidelines that have legal effect in relation to how the GDPR is implemented in practice and the CCPA allows the State Attorney General to update the Act.

 Guidance from the regulators is vital.
 The GDPR has to date caused consternation, confusion and quite literally panic in some areas of the gaming industry.
 However, both the GDPR and the CCPA have at their heart the individual’s right to control their personal data and while they may pose challenges for companies trying to navigate the regulatory landscape, protections for today’s consumers couldn’t be more vital.